-Your constipation develops after you start a new prescription drug or take vitamin or mineral supplements; you may need to discontinue the medication or change dosage.
+- Your constipation develops after you start a new prescription drug or take vitamin or mineral supplements; you may need to discontinue the medication or change the dosage.

-You or your child has been constipated for two weeks
+- You or your child has been constipated and is in pain.